johnsimeroth/johnsimeroth/README.md

 - Software & Mechanical Design Engineer
 - Student @ Hack Reactor
-- Current learning focus: DBMS's
+- Current project: System design capstone - a scaleable back end for our web-store front end

 <!---
 johnsimeroth/johnsimeroth is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.